risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-elasticsearch.md

 |`delimiter` | Optional.
 Delimiter for Elasticsearch ID when the sink's primary key has multiple columns.|

 :::note
 For versions under 8.x, there was once a parameter `type`.
 In Elasticsearch 6.x, users could directly set the type, but starting from 7.x, it is set to not recommended and the default value is unified to '_doc.'
 In version 8.x, the type has been completely removed.
+See [Elasticsearch's official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/removal-of-types.html) for more details.

 So, if you are using Elasticsearch 7.x, we set it to the Elasticsearch official default recommended value, which is '_doc'.
 If you are using Elasticsearch 8.x, this parameter has been removed by the Elasticsearch official, so no setting is required.
 :::